beebmx/laravel-pay/README.md

 ### Custom models

-You can use your own models to fit your needs, just set in the `App\Providers\AppServiceProvider` and inform Laravel Pay in the `boot` method:
+You can use your own models to fit your needs, just set in the `App\Providers\AppServiceProvider` and inform Payments for Laravel in the `boot` method:

 ```php
 use App\Models\Address;